-In other words, MAP has shaped my academic path in the best way possible.
+MAP has shaped my academic path in the best way possible.
 As a student completing a double major, I was having a difficult time thinking about graduate school.
 Would I apply for Art History or Anthropology?
 Although I still have a passion for both fields, MAP has helped me narrow it down to Anthropology with a specialization in archaeology possibly in India.
-With the skills I acquired and the experience I gained from the internships over the past two years, I believe that I could be a great archaeologist and get accepted into an excellent graduate program.
-I have found a field that I could see myself researching, teaching, and living for a very long time that is both challenging and enjoyable for me.
+With the skills I acquired and the experience I gained from the internship, I believe that I could make a great archaeologist and get accepted into a good graduate program.
+I have found a field that I could see myself researching, teaching and living for a very long time that is both challenging and enjoyable for me.

-This year, I received funding under the Faculty of Arts Internship Award.
-I would first like to thank AIO and Dean Maioni for the funding I received who together made it possible for me, a student paying their tuition with their own money, to have this opportunity to complete two internships in summer 2019 and 2020 that have benefitted my academic prospects, as well as general quality of life.
-The total funding I received helped me pay for my living expenses and fall 2020 tuition considering that I was not working for eight weeks at my fulltime summer job, which was also closed due to COVID-19.
-Coming from a student whose parents cannot supply the means to pay for school, rent, groceries, and medical bills, I am forever thankful, grateful, and honored to have received the Faculty of Arts Internship Award.
+I received funding under the Faculty of Arts Internship Award and Enriched Educational Opportunities (EEO).
+I would first like to thank AIO and Dean Antonia Maioni for the funding I received as well as EEO who all together made it possible for me, a student paying their tuition with their own money, to have this opportunity to complete an internship that has benefitted my academic prospects as well as general quality of life.
+The total funding I received helped me pay for my trip and the expenses of the internship from vaccinations to field supplies.
+It also allowed me to help pay for my tuition for fall 2019 and winter 2020 considering that I was not working for eight weeks at my fulltime summer job.
+Coming from a student whose parents cannot supply the means to pay for school, rent, groceries and medical bills, I am forever thankful, grateful and honored to have received the Faculty of Arts Internship Award and EEO funding.
 I would also like to thank Professor Johansen for choosing me as both his research assistant and intern for MAP and for always challenging me to be the best student I can be.